Mans22r/Mans22r/README.md

   </samp>
 </p>

-- 🌱 I’m currently learning Flutter,Ethical Hacking and Angular.
+- 🌱 I’m currently learning React JS and Node JS.

 <!--
 **Mans22r/Mans22r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.